 Section 1.
 Number and Qualifications

-The officers of the corporation shall consist of a President, a Vice-President, a Secretary, and a Treasurer, and such other officers as the Board of Directors may from time to time appoint.
+The officers of the corporation shall consist of a President, a Vice-President, a Secretary, a Treasurer, and a Diversity, Equity and Inclusion Liaison ("DEI Liaison"), and such other officers as the Board of Directors may from time to time appoint.
 No person may hold more than one office simultaneously.

 Section 2.
 Terms of Office